As the book ‘Freakonomics’ (2005 by Steven Levitt and Stephen J. Dubner.) describes

 Once the property is listed with REINS, all the

-However even the property is registered with the REINS system, the current rules allow the space for maneuvering by the sellers agents.
+However, even the property is registered with the REINS system, the current rules allow the space for manoeuvring by the seller’s agents.

 When sellers agents receive an inquiry from a potential buyer, they can they simply say

 “The property has been already closed or under negotiation”.